pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <img src=images/model2_featureselection.jpg alt="Your image title" width="450" />
 </p>

-It shows that cut_3, color_5 and clarity_6 were selected out and model’s R-Square achieved at 0.9581 and Cp at 19.
+It shows that cut_3, color_5 and clarity_6 were selected out and model’s R-Square achieved at 0.9581.
 Then we apply those selected features into regression model to get parameter estimates.

 **Model Training**
 ```